 If children in your care were to become ill or injured, would you know what to do?
 Participating in a first aid course can help you feel confident and prepared in case of emergency.
 To help you understand which courses are most relevant for taking care of children and babies, we’ve outlined reputable accredited and non-accredited first aid courses in Australia.
 The first aid courses outlined are perfect for parents and babysitters alike.

-Child First Aid Course
+Babysitting First Aid

 St John Ambulance Australia

 St John is an internationally recognised First Aid Trainer with a full range of best practice certified first aid training courses.
 St John has over 130 years of experience providing first aid training to nearly half a million participants annually.
 They provide a variety of courses to suit the needs of participants in all fields of employment and walks of life.